6106 Rockefeller Center

 Hanover, NH 03755-3514

-I am an associate professor and Vice chair of the economics department at Dartmouth College.
+I am a Professor and Vice Chair of the Economics Department at Dartmouth College.

 Curriculum Vitae (pdf )